Canning Stewed Tomatoes

 Since it’s just as easy for me to use the pressure canner than it is to use a water bath, and since it makes sense to me that since we add other vegetables in we change the acidity levels, I process my home-canned stewed tomatoes in the pressure canner.

 At the end of this post, I’ll briefly go over how to process stewed tomatoes in a water bath canner and it’s up to you to decide how you want to do it.
+Always inspect your canned food before you use it though.
+If something tastes or looks funny you might want to avoid it.

-What Kind of Tomatoes are Best For Canning?
+What Kind of Tomatoes Are Best For Canning?

 Some of the famous paste tomato varieties are Amish Paste and Roma.
 If you grow your own tomatoes and plan on canning tomatoes it would be a great idea to plant some paste varieties